 Ataxia Training Days The aim of Ataxia Training Days is to increase awareness of the ataxias among healthcare professionals.
-These events are open to a variety of different healthcare professionals, from neurologists to physiotherapists, with a typical training day attracting over 70 attendees from various backgrounds.
-A wide range of topics are presented by medical professionals with different areas of expertise, in subjects such as genetic counselling, diagnosis, management and physiotherapy for example.
-Upcoming Ataxia Training Days Exeter, Friday 7 July at the Met Office Our next Ataxia Training Day will take place in Exeter as part of Ataxia UK's Exeter Awareness Campaign throughout the month of June.
-This training day will be held on Friday 7 July; you can find the flyer here and you can read more about the day and register here.
-For this event, Ataxia UK is collaborating with ACPIN.
-Latest Ataxia Training Day Our latest Ataxia training Day has just gone, taking place on Friday 17 February 2017 in Belfast.
+These events are open to a variety of different healthcare professionals who work in various fields, from neurology to speech therapy.
+A typical training day attracts over 70 attendees, and a wide range of topics are presented by medical professionals in subjects such as genetic counselling, diagnosis, management and physiotherapy.
+Upcoming Ataxia Training Days There are currently no upcoming Ataxia Training Days for healthcare professionals planned.
+Keep your eye on this page to find out when the next Training Day will be, or sign up to join Ataxia UK or our medical professional's registery to be notified.
+Past Ataxia Training Days Exeter Our latest Ataxia Training Day took place in Exeter as part of Ataxia UK's Exeter Awareness Campaign that ran throughout June 2017.
+The feedback from delegates from across a range of fields was incredibly positive, which you can read below.
+You can find the flyer with venue details here and you can see the programme here.
+Ataxia UK Trustee and South West Branch member Philip Griffiths released a report of the day, which will indicate the typical contents of an Ataxia Training Day.
+For this event, Ataxia UK collaborated with ACPIN (Association of Chartered Physiotherapists with Interest in Neurology).
+You can find below some presentations from that day, including talks on: Rehabilitation_and_physiotherapy_approaches_in_ataxia_by_Prof_Jon_Marsden hearing_difficulties_in_ataxia results_of_recent_research_with_FM_hearing_aids_by_Dr_Kai_Uus Research_updates_by_Dr_Julie_Vallortigara Ataxia UK's third edition of the Medical_guidelines_by_Dr_Julie_Vallortigara Feedback "A really informative and interesting day with knowledgeable informed presenters.
+I really valued the mix of patient and clinical presentations."
+"Excellent course which increased awareness of the evidence base but also rich emotive talks from Sam and Anthony [Members of the South West Branch] were very inspirational."
+Belfast Another successful Ataxia Training Day was held in Belfast in February 2017.
 This event was organised jointly by Ataxia UK and the Northern Ireland Rare Disease Partnership.
 You can find the flyer here, and the full programme here.
 This event was approved by the Federation of the Royal Colleges of Physicians of the United Kingdom for 5 category 1 (external) CPD credits.
-Feedback on past events Belfast, 2017 Our last training day held in Belfast was very well received.
-The feedback collected from the delegates was positive, with 92% of respondents saying the seminar will have an impact on the treatment of their ataxia patients.
-When asked about the beneficial aspects of the training day, one delegate said that it had "...increased my awareness and understanding of the different forms of ataxia.
+Feedback 92% of respondents at Belfast said the seminar will have an impact on the treatment of their ataxia patients.
+When asked about the beneficial aspects of the training day, one delegate said that it had: "...increased my awareness and understanding of the different forms of ataxia.
 I now have reference points to help in my assessment and management of patients referred with the condition."
-Manchester, 2011One of our Ataxia Training Days, ‘Care of Ataxia Patients’ Study Day, was held in Manchester and was aimed at healthcare professionals caring for people with ataxia.
-Feedback on the event from those who attended was very positive, with 100% of attendees stating that it was either useful or very useful."I found all the speakers and their content to be extremely useful.
-I particularly felt the event gave a well-balanced and up to date conference which will have a positive impact on future practice."To stay updated with the latest news on ataxia and to receive information on our upcoming Training Days, join our healthcare professional registry.
+Manchester One of our Ataxia Training Days, ‘Care of Ataxia Patients’ Study Day, was held in Manchester and was aimed at healthcare professionals caring for people with ataxia.
+Feedback on the event from those who attended was very positive, with 100% of attendees stating that it was either useful or very useful.
+Feedback "I found all the speakers and their content to be extremely useful.
+I particularly felt the event gave a well-balanced and up to date conference which will have a positive impact on future practice."